shanewh1te/Cireson-QuickResolve-WorkItems/README.md

 So there are a few components to this:

 1. Install the ManagementPack (Cireson.WorkItem.ServiceRequest.Extensions.QuickComplete.mp), this is a class Extension for the SR class to add a Boolean (True of False) field to the class.
-This is used to toggle whether a Service Request is a quick complete SR or not.
+This is used to toggle whether a Service Request is a quick complete SR or not becuase the SCSM console does not let you pre-complete an SR in the template.

 2. Copy the QuickResolve Folder from the files to C:\inetpub\CiresonPortal\CustomSpace